Agnihotra

 both the effects go hand in hand. |

-Answers to these questions are still beyond sight and show a need for
+to these questions are still beyond sight and show a need for further

 Therapeutic Effect of Agnihotra Ash :

-against scabies in rabbits.
-Rabbits are quite often infected with scabies
+ash against scabies in rabbits.
+Rabbits are quite often infected

-marked by snow white crust formations on their nose, ear margins and
+with scabies marked by snow white crust formations on their nose,

-skin.
-The infection then becomes systemic and the animal dies.
-Normally
+ear margins and skin.
+The infection then becomes systemic and the

-this sort of scabies is cured by daily application of benzyl benzoate
+animal dies.
+Normally this sort of scabies is cured by daily application

-and salicylic acid for about 6 to 8 days, depending upon the severity
+of benzyl benzoate and salicylic acid for about 6 to 8 days, depending

-cow’s ghee (clarified unsalted butter) and applied over the infected
+of cow’s ghee (clarified unsalted butter) and applied over

-area above the nostrils of a rabbit.
-Agnihotra ash worked extremely
+the infected area above the nostrils of a rabbit.
+Agnihotra ash

-well and the crust was detached on the third day of application and
+worked extremely well and the crust was detached on the third day

-to detach itself from the control rabbit.
-Another notable advantage
+crust to detach itself from the control rabbit.
+Another notable

-of this was that the preparation was not irritating like benzyl bezoate
+advantage of this was that the preparation was not irritating like

-or salicylic acid.
-The rabbits always lick that application because
+benzyl bezoate or salicylic acid.
+The rabbits always lick that application

-of irritation and the young ones die of poisoning.
-This risk could be
+because of irritation and the young ones die of poisoning.
+This

 Agnihotra and Grapes